alicemirror/CHC/README.md

 Further information, board features and schematics details are available on Element14 Arduino Blog.

-This board is sold with several options on the Drobott.com online robotics portal at the following address:
+This board is available with several cnfigurable options on the Drobott.com online robotics portal at the following address: